It’s one of Australia’s most popular destinations, and one look at all the best things to do in Byron Bay will have you

-But even despite that, the ambiance around the lakes is extraordinarily calming, feeling almost magical, with the sun shining and the birds singing around you.
+But even despite that, the ambience around the lakes is extraordinarily calming, feeling almost magical, with the sun shining and the birds singing around you.

 A day trip or a quick visit to these tea tree lakes is definitely one of the best things to do in Byron Bay.

 13) Check Out the Arts Factory Lodge

 The Arts Factory Lodge is one of those places that feels like a paradise perfect for relaxation.